heyitsguay/heyitsguay.github.io/projects/pages/lightmaze.md

 ![Lightmaze bleaching](./media/lightmaze/bleach_combined.png)

-Pick up items to grow your light.
+Pick up items to grow your light and restore your charge meter.
 More light reveals more of the maze around you.

 ![Lightmaze items](./media/lightmaze/items.png)